MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started/pipelines-get-started.md

 ![Pipelines designer intro image](../_img/pipelines-image-designer.png)

-### Benefits of using the visual designer
+### Benefits of using the classic editor

-The visual designer is great for users who are new to the world of continuous integration (CI) and continuous delivery (CD).
+The classic editor is great for users who are new to the world of continuous integration (CI) and continuous delivery (CD).

 * The visual representation of the pipelines makes it easier to get started.
-* The visual designer is located in the same hub as the build results.
+* The classic editor is located in the same hub as the build results.
 This location makes it easier to switch back and forth and make changes.

-If you think the designer workflow is best for you, [create your first pipeline by using the visual designer](../get-started-designer.md).
+If you think the designer workflow is best for you, [create your first pipeline by using the classic editor](../get-started-designer.md).